LeNPaul/Lagrange/_posts/2022-03-19-camera-calibration.md

 For the remainder of this post, we will assume the 2D target points (in pixel coordinates) have already been detected in the images and have known association with the 3D target points in the target's coordinate system.
 Such functionality is typically handled by a library (e.g. [ChArUco](https://docs.opencv.org/3.4/df/d4a/tutorial_charuco_detection.html), [AprilTag](https://april.eecs.umich.edu/software/apriltag)) and is beyond the scope of this post.

+Such libraries typically detect strong corners made unique by specific neighboring patterns, or detect circle centers which have a unique distribution of small vs large circles.

 ![](https://docs.opencv.org/3.4/charucodefinition.png)
 {: centeralign }